paolosalvatori/azure-function-premium-plan/README.md

 ![Prefix](images/prefix.png)

-The Public IP Addres Prefix includes 16 public IP addresses that go from `20.61.15.128` to `20.61.15.143`.
+The Public IP Address Prefix includes 16 public IP addresses that go from `20.61.15.128` to `20.61.15.143`.
 For more information, see [CIDR Notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#:~:text=CIDR%20notation%20is%20a%20compact,bits%20in%20the%20network%20mask.).

 You can also use the following query to retrieve how many outbound calls were made with each public IP address provided by the Public IP Address Prefix: